 Every organization is different from the other.
-Certain attributes may hit the red alert in some companies and not in some others.
+Specific attributes may hit the red alert in some companies and not in some others.

-It is, therefore, important to continuously measure the degree of satifaction among your people.
+It is, therefore, important to continuously measure the degree of satisfaction among your people.

-Employee satisfaction surveys can help you uncover the lesser-known or ignored factors that are leading to dissatisfaction among your employees.
+Employee satisfaction surveys can help you uncover the lesser-known or ignored factors leading to dissatisfaction among your employees.

-Choosing the right set of survey questions and the right survey template are crucial to get the most out of your employee surveys.
-And that is exactly what I'll help you with in this article.
+Choosing the right set of survey questions and a suitable survey template is crucial to get the most out of your employee surveys.
+And that is exactly what I'll help you within this article.

-Note: The questions of an employee satisfaction survey should gauge the intrinsic and extrinsic factors contributing to happiness and satisfaction at work.
+Note: An employee satisfaction survey questions should gauge the intrinsic and extrinsic factors contributing to happiness and satisfaction at work.